 What is Adobe Lightroom?

 Often considered as a subset of Photoshop, Adobe Lightroom has specific functionality that Photoshop doesn’t have.
 Created for managing a large number of images and keeping them in one place, it has a simple interface that makes it easy to use.
+Besides, you can speed up image editing in the program with the help of Lightroom presets dark collections.
 Photo editing tools are easy to find and simple to use even for a beginner.
 As a database-driven software, Lightroom also has built-in functionality to add information to images.

 Common Editing Requirements for Beginners